• Home

 You can choose to decorate these cookie bars with some chocolate orange segments or even leave it plain if you prefer.

-I like to decorate them with mini chocolate orange segments as this means each bar gets its own little chocolate orange slice.
+I like to decorate them with Terry’s Milk Chocolate Orange Mini’s as this means each cookie bar gets its own little chocolate orange slice.
+This saves arguments over who has a chocolate orange slice and who doesn’t.

-You could use large chocolate orange slices if you prefer; or even cut up any form of chocolate orange into chunks and sprinkle this over the top.
+You could use standard Terry’s Chocolate Orange segments if you prefer; or even cut up any form of chocolate orange into chunks and sprinkle this over the top.

 As I have mentioned, I like a soft centred cookie so I recommend baking these for twenty minutes.
 This means you get the gooey centre and the chewy goodness around the outside.